amiaopensource/av-python-carpentry/_episodes/07-movetranscode.md

 teaching: 10
 exercises: 20
 questions:
+- "How do you I use Python to move files from one place to another?"
-- "How do you use command line utilities in Python?"
+- "How do you I use Python to run ffmpeg?"
 objectives:
 - "Use shutil to copy and move files"
 - "Use subprocess to call ffmpeg"